Recipe: Milk Chocolate Bundt Cake

 Meanwhile, whisk the flour, cocoa powder, baking powder, baking soda, and salt into a large bowl and set aside.

 Add the eggs and egg yolks one at a time on medium speed to the butter mixture, beating after each addition until fully incorporated.
 Reduce the speed to low, add half of the flour mixture, and beat until incorporated.
-Add the milk, vanilla, and melted chocolate and beat on medium speed until incorporated.
+Add the milk, melted chocolate, chocolate liqueur, and vanilla and beat on medium speed until incorporated.
 Stop the mixer and scrape down the sides and bottom of the bowl.
 Add the remaining flour mixture and beat on low speed until just incorporated.

 Transfer the batter to the prepared pan.
 Level the top of the batter with a rubber spatula that has been sprayed with cooking spray to prevent sticking.